 In February, The New Zealand Herald reported that two men, aged 18 and 19, had been charged with phishing under "Operation Cargo".

 The men are British nationals, and were arrested in central Auckland.
-Police said they seized laptops, phones, SIM cards and electronics used for the scams, which had been taking part since 2022 and ramped up significantly last year.
+Police said they seized laptops, phones, SIM cards and electronics used for the scams, which had been taking place since 2022 and ramped up significantly last year.

 After "Operation Cargo" was launched, the DIA said it saw an 83% drop in scams reported to the free 7726 short-code SMS number it runs.